g3tsyst3m/undertheradar/README.md

 # undertheradar

-**Simple scripts I worked on that afford the pentester AV bypass options for l00ting the stuff you need**
+**Simple scripts I tinkered with that afford the pentester AV bypass options for l00ting the stuff you need**

 ## PSshell.ps1
 Allows the pentester a means of executing commands on the remote machine via Powershell's `Invoke-WmiMethod`